 - Your coverage does not terminate for any other reason.

 Other Eligible Adult Individuals (OEAI)

-NEREs and employees currently represented by AFSCME, MCO, MSEA, UAW Local 6000, SEIU Local 517 M, and MSPTA (effective 1/1/2023) may enroll one OEAI and their dependent(s) into a State of Michigan health plan only.
-Legislative and DROP employees are not eligible to cover an OEAI or their dependents.
+NEREs and employees currently represented by AFSCME, MCO, MSEA, UAW Local 6000, and SEIU Local 517 M may enroll one OEAI and their dependent(s) into a State of Michigan health plan only.
 Coverage does not extend to dental or vision plans for OEAIs or their dependents.
 To be considered eligible, the following criteria must be met:

 - The employee does not have a spouse eligible for enrollment in the State of Michigan health plans.

 - The OEAI is at least 18 years of age.